Exopandora/TS3Bot/README.md

 # KardExo Bot

 ## Build
+Requirements:
+- JDK 21 or later

 ### TeamSpeak
-The teamspeak distribution can be built using the following command:
+The TeamSpeak distribution can be built using the following command:
 ```shell
 gradlew :ts3:shadowJar
 ```
 The resulting jar will be located in `ts3/build/libs`.

 ### Discord
-The discord distribution can be built using the following command:
+The Discord distribution can be built using the following command:
 ```shell
 gradlew :discord:shadowJar
 ```